amine-kissai/vehicle_count/README.md

-This is a personnal project of cvehicle counting within a specified line in a video stream, somewhat emulating real life induction loops.
+This is a personnal project of vehicle counting using YOLOv8, within a specified line in a video stream, somewhat emulating real life induction loops.